JetBrains/amper/docs/src/reference/module.md

       scope: runtime-only
 ```

-The `dependencies:` section can also be [qualified with a platform](../user-guide/multiplatform.md#platform-qualifier):
+The `dependencies` section can also be [qualified with a platform](../user-guide/multiplatform.md#platform-qualifier):

 ```yaml
 # Dependencies used to build the common part of the product